 1. Limit Exposure to Loud Sounds

-Noise-induced loss (NIHL) is the leading cause of hearing loss in the United States.
+Noise-induced hearing loss (NIHL) is the leading cause of hearing loss in the United States.
 According to the National Institute on Deafness and Other Communication Disorders, the safe level of sound is anything below 85 decibels.
 To protect your hearing, limit your exposure to loud noises, such as concerts, nightclubs, and sporting events.
 If you must attend one of these events, consider wearing earplugs or noise-canceling headphones.

-2. Turn Down the on Music Players
+2. Turn Down the Volume on Music Players

 Listening to music at high volumes can cause hearing damage over time.
 To reduce your risk of hearing loss, keep the volume on your music players at a level that is comfortable for you.
 If you can hear the music from your headphones when you are not wearing them, the volume is likely too loud.